 Who Is the Evo 2026 For

-It also makes sense as a travel kite.
-If you're limited on what you can bring, this is the kind of kite that can cover a wide range of conditions without needing multiple setups.
+It also makes sense as a travel option, since it can cover a wide range of conditions without needing multiple kites.

 Why Choose the Evo 2026